 Repost past content

 Do you have a post that people loved?
 Do you want to give it an encore?
 There are two tools that can do this without much trouble: Buffer and Later.
 Later lets you search through your posted media (by tag, even!) to post again.
 Buffer does this with its other social networks, so the functionality is extended to Instagram, and it's a little better than Later in that it will show you what posts are doing well so you can make an educated repost.
 Agorapulse will let you duplicate a post and put it back in the queue, but without the bells and whistles of the other apps.

 Perhaps your fans are dying to be featured on your Instagram stream.
 In the past, you may have used a repost app on your phone.
 Some of these Instagram tools make it easier: Hootsuite and Later let you search by hashtag to find content and repost.

 Engagement: replying to comments

 My biggest struggle with the Instagram app is that comments and likes are jumbled together in one stream.
 If you get even a few likes per post, you have to scroll through them to find the comments so you can reply and engage with your audience.
 You deserve better!
-It turns out that only two tools—Agorapulse and Planoly—separate comments from likes for you so you can keep track of conversations, because, after all, social media should be social.
+It turns out that Agorapulse, Later, and Planoly are tools that separate comments from likes for you so you can keep track of conversations, because, after all, social media should be social.